H4tch/hugo-plus/docs/shortcodes/youtube.md

 	How does it detect the src otherwise though? maybe uses 'data-mfp-src'?

-Responsive objects is supported by iframe, video, embed, object
+Responsive objects are supported by iframe, video, embed, object
 ```
 <div class="embed-responsive embed-responsive-16by9">
 	<iframe class="embed-responsive-item" src="..."></iframe>